40+ FREE Embroidery Machine Fonts to Download Now

 However, they’re a little more customizable (in terms of resizing, etc.) than .bx fonts.

-But, this file format may not be worth downloading as you can’t transfer it directly to your machine, and it only works with products that read Wilcom native file formats.
+However, the ESA file format may not be worth downloading as you can’t transfer it directly to your machine, and it only works with products that read Wilcom native file formats.

-Where to Find Free Embroidery Machine Fonts
+The Best Free Embroidery Fonts

 free embroidery machine fonts